mashion/chloe/README.md

 Configuring Chloe
 -----------------

-Chloe has a single configuration file, `chloe.config`.
-See `chloe.config.example` for an example.
+Chloe has a single configuration file, `chloe-0.0.1/etc/app.config`.
 Allowed options for the Chloe application are:

   - **application_server_url**: The url for the application server, ex: http://localhost:4567/updates
   - **port**: The port on which chloe runs (default: 8901)